-2021 At-the-Market (ATM) Program
+2024 At-the-Market (ATM) Program

-In August 2021, we entered into a sales agreement with Cowen and Company LLC, or TD Cowen, as sales agent, pursuant to which we may issue and sell shares of our common stock for an aggregate maximum offering of \$100.0 million under an at-the-market offering program, or 2021 ATM program.
-TD Cowen is entitled to compensation up to 3% of the aggregate gross proceeds for the common stock sold through the 2021 ATM program.
-During 2023, we sold 2,646,458 shares of common stock issuable upon at a price of \$6.80 per share under the exercise 2021 ATM program for net proceeds of approximately \$17.5 million after deducting commissions paid to TD Cowen.
-During the pre-funded warrants and the 8,427,508 three months ended March 31, 2024, we sold 6,639,348 shares of common stock issuable upon under the exercise 2021 ATM program for net proceeds of approximately \$32.2 million.
-As of March 31, 2024, approximately \$48.9 million remained available for the common warrants are not included in the number offer and sale of issued and outstanding shares of common stock under the 2021 ATM program.
-Subsequent to March 31, 2024 and through the date of issuance of our interim condensed financial statements, net proceeds of approximately \$6.4 million were raised as a result of September 30, 2023, the sale of shares of our common stock through the 2021 ATM program.
+In March 2024, we entered into a sales agreement with Cowen and Company LLC, or TD Cowen, as sales agent, or 2024 ATM program, pursuant to which we may issue and sell shares of our common stock for an aggregate maximum offering of \$100.0 million.
+TD Cowen is entitled to compensation up to 3% of the aggregate gross proceeds for the common stock sold through the 2024 ATM program.
+As of September 30, 2024, we have not made any sales under the 2024 ATM program.
+Subsequent to September 30, 2024 and through the date of issuance of our interim unaudited condensed financial statements, we sold 750,000 shares of common stock under the 2024 ATM for net proceeds of approximately \$4.5 million, after deducting commissions paid to TD Cowen.